ChrisArthLisboa/SimplestToDo/README.md

 # The simplest to do list with graphic interface

-Made for a dev who doesn't know GTK with pure C
+Made by a dev who doesn't know a thing about GTK and Sqlite3 in C

 ---